Takaovi/BatchStealer-Example/README.md

 # [VirusTotal](https://www.virustotal.com/gui/file/8eb7e30b5347bd5541b2387f0bfaeecac1fe96b43778d9926cb426846318f85a/detection) 0/69 - 2.4.2021

-* You can add more functionality to the program, but it gets at least couple antiviruses to get false positives.
+* You can add more functionality to the program, but it makes at least couple antiviruses to get false positives.
 (Not because of BatchStealer, because of C# and how antiviruses treat it)

 * It doesn't also matter how much of [Batch Stealer's](https://github.com/Takaovi/BatchStealer) code you use, as it's fully FUD itself as of now 2.4.2021.
   * I just used a portion of it as a demostration and didn't obfuscate it.
 Obfuscation of the batch may or may not get you one or two more detections, but there's a great chance you get none from it.
 Obfuscation is very important as kids may want to spam your webhook if they find it.